codacy/docs/docs/release-notes/self-hosted/self-hosted-v6.0.0.md

 -   [Removed the tool **PMD (Legacy)**](../cloud/cloud-2022-02-16-pmd-legacy-removal.md)

-    This Codacy Self-hosted version no longer includes the tool **PMD (Legacy)**.
-If you're currently using **PMD (Legacy)** to analyze your repositories, we recommend that you follow the next steps **before upgrading to this Codacy Self-hosted version**:
+    If you're currently using this tool to analyze your repositories and want to start using **PMD** instead, we recommend that you follow the next steps **before upgrading to this Codacy Self-hosted version**:

-    1. Take note of the code patterns that you have enabled on **PMD (Legacy)** and enable the corresponding code patterns on the new tool PMD.
+    1. Take note of the code patterns that you have enabled on **PMD (Legacy)** and enable the corresponding code patterns on the new tool **PMD**.

         The new version of the tool includes different code patterns, so it's possible that not all code patterns will have a direct match on the new tool.